Skip to main content

 Multiplicative mode applies a decaying multiplier to the base score.
 This produces natural interleaving because:

-Limitation: Multiplicative mode fails when the base value is zero.
-Products with zero base values (like new arrivals with no sales) remain stuck at the bottom regardless of boost settings.
+Limitation: Multiplicative mode does not move products whose base value is zero.
+New arrivals with no sales remain stuck at the bottom regardless of boost settings — use additive mode for those cases.

 Additive mode

-• Works with zero base values: Products with no sales data can still be boosted effectively
+• Works with zero base values: Products with no sales data can still be lifted effectively.

 When to use additive mode: